Preparing for a Slowdown

 - Your available credit is reduced by 50%?

-During this one hour presentation, we will run a financial stress test simulation to demonstrate how changes in different financial measures can impact your cash flow.
-The stress test simulation will be followed by a discussion on strategies you can pursue to help minimize the impact of these changes.
+During this one hour presentation, Chad and Anne run a financial stress test simulation to demonstrate how changes in different financial measures can impact your cash flow.
+The stress test simulation is followed by a discussion on strategies you can pursue to help minimize the impact of these changes.

 Strategies to Offset the Impact of a Slowdown